 The disclosure can be made directly or through departmental officials.
-Staff may seek their own legal advice or contact Protect - Speak up stop harm - [Protect - Speak up stop harm \(protect-advice.org.uk\)](http://Protect - Speak up stop harm (protect-advice.org.uk)) which is a designated legal advice centre.
+Staff may seek their own legal advice or contact Protect Protect - Speak up stop harm - [Protect - Speak up stop harm \(protect-advice.org.uk\)](http://protect-advice.org.uk) which is a designated legal advice centre.